 CHERN was originally an initiative of a group of researchers at the University of Bristol and the Vrije Universiteit Amsterdam (VU).
-Administered from the VU, it now consists of around 120 researchers from 38 countries.
+Administered from the VU, it now consists of around 250 researchers from more than 40 countries.
 Among these are specialists in political economy, economics, sociology, business studies, political science, international relations, anthropology, history, cultural studies and policy studies.
 Included in CHERN’s orbit are many of the leading researchers currently working on China-in-Europe and a few who have worked comparatively on China’s involvements in other world regions.
 This latter group includes two leading scholars from China and two from the USA.

 CHERN is managed by a core group consisting of its Chair, Nana de Graaff (VU) and Vice-Chair, Jeffrey Henderson (Bristol) and others who have responsibilities for its Working Groups or other aspects of its operation.